Investing in Our Community

 Community Benefits Grant Information Session Recording

-The Houston Methodist Office of Community Benefits hosted an information session for the 2024 Community Benefits Grant Program on May 10.
-During this session, participants learned about the health priorities identified through our Community Health Needs Assessment and funding opportunities available through both grants.
+The Office of Community Benefits hosted an information session for the 2025 Community Benefit Grant Program.
+During this session, participants learned about the CB Grant and the MHI Grant; Houston Methodist's funding priorities, the types of requests that will be considered, and a review of best practices associated with Letter of Intent writing.
 To watch the session recording, click below:

 Banner Image: Gus S. Wortham Memorial Fountain, by William T. Cannady.
 Also called the "Dandelion Fountain," this Houston landmark is located in Buffalo Bayou Park on Allen Parkway.